iecastro/healthdatacsv/README.md

 activity, and obesity during 2001-2017.
 Data only includes enacted legislation.

-To download the data, we pass the catalog object to the `fetch_csv` function.
+To download the data, we pass the catalog object to the `fetch_data` function.
 Since there is only one dataset to download, we can `unnest` in the same pipe. *If the catalog has more than one product that you’d like to keep, it is recommended to unnest each product separately.* If